-The Terrace Scottish Football Podcast is a show and blog dedicated to all things Scottish football.
-Here you will find written and audio content you won’t find anywhere else.
-The podcast is available every Monday and Thursday and there is plenty of written content posted daily.
+The Terrace Scottish Football Podcast is a show dedicated to all things Scottish football.
+The podcast is available every Monday and usually on Thursday.
+It is a healthy mix of seriousness, irreverence and nostalgia.

 The History of the Podcast

 The show made a return, with a few tweaks, in the spring of 2009.
 This time Alan, Craig and Jen decided that the show should be solely dedicated to covering Scottish football since they’d be the only podcast doing so at the time.
-The podcast would cover Scottish League football as a whole and created a philosophy of dedicating time to mention every league club on each show, in contrast with the mainstream media and their fixation with the Glasgow giants.
+The podcast would cover Scottish League football as a whole and created a philosophy of dedicating time to mention every league club on each show.

 Sadly, Jen would depart the show shortly before moving to Shetland and starting a career as a magazine editor.
 For a short period of time the two guys continued the show with uninterrupted verbal sparring, but decided worked better with a third member.
-In stepped Will Lyon for the remainder of the 2010/11 season, before the lower league specialist departed in the summer and replaced by Sunday Post journalist (now with the Scottish Sun) Kenny Millar.
+In stepped Will Lyon for the remainder of the 2010/11 season, before the lower league specialist departed in the summer and replaced by former Sunday Post and Scottish Sun journalist Kenny Millar.

-Kenny, Alan and Craig made up the most consistently praised team in the history of.
-Although, the professionalism brought to the table by Kenny and Alan’s progression in the sports journalism world came at a cost.
+This era represented peak professionalism for the show, although that came at a cost.
 The three regularly struggled to find time to record and the once weekly show quickly became sporadic.
 It was clear that for the show to continue the lineup would have to change.
-That occurred at the end of the 2011/12 season as both Alan and Kenny decided to call it a day on their weekly Terrace obligations, breaking up the Fowler/Temple partnership for the first time in the show’s history.
+That occurred at the end of the 2011/12 season as both Alan and Kenny decided to call it a day on their weekly Terrace obligations, breaking up the Fowler/Temple partnership.

 After careful consideration, Craig drafted in Simon Furnivall, Joel Sked and Tony Anderson to make up next season’s regular line-up.
-The new foursome quickly hit it off while, admittedly, losing some of the professionalism of previous years.
+The new foursome quickly hit it off while and the podcast went in a different, more informal direction.
 The guys continued to produce stellar podcasts aimed at bringing a balance of analysis and entertainment.
-Towards the end of the season, Simon jetted off for a new life in the south of France (git) and was briefly replaced by Craig Cairns until the conclusion of the campaign when he headed back to Canada (git).
+Towards the end of the season, Simon jetted off for a new life in the south of France and was briefly replaced by Craig Cairns until the conclusion of the campaign when he headed back to Canada.

 For the 2013/14 campaign the podcast extended to two shows a week.
-In order to cover the extra workload two new full-time presenters were brought in, both with an excellent knowledge of the lower leagues as looked to give more in-depth cover to the “Fag End” of Scottish football.
-In came Craig G Telfer from the excellent Tell Him He’s Pele (a website dedicated to lower league coverage) and freelance journalist, and Livingston supporter, Calum Leslie.
+In order to cover the extra workload two new full-time guests were brought in, both with an excellent knowledge of the lower leagues as looked to give more in-depth cover to the “Fag End” of Scottish football.
+In came Craig G Telfer from the excellent Tell Him He’s Pele and freelance journalist, and Livingston supporter, Calum Leslie.
 A podcast known for its balanced coverage was now working even further to giving every league club their fair air-time.